What are Stock Analyst Ratings?

 What is a Neutral Stock Rating?

-A neutral rating means an analyst thinks you need to hold the stock.
+A Neutral rating means an analyst thinks you need to hold the stock.
 Neutral means the stock will not improve, but it will not lose money.
 A neutral rating means the analyst thinks there will be major no changes to the stock.
 The analyst thinks the stock’s price will not rise or fall, and the financial numbers will not change.

-Analysts usually intend a neutral rating as a recommendation to do nothing with a stock or hold it.
+Analysts usually intend a neutral rating as a recommendation to do nothing with stock or hold it.
 Analysts sometimes use the term neutral rating as a euphemism for hold.

 The term neutral stock rating can also mean an analyst has no opinion about a stock.